mharen/mharen.github.io/blog/2010/2010-02-word-document-automation-with-net-4.md

     <span class="kwrd">return</span> DocProperties;
 }</pre>

-<p>This is so much easier and cleaner with .NET4’s new dynamic capabilities and how nice it plays with COM.
-To use this, add the following references to your project:</p>
+This is so much easier and cleaner with .NET4’s new dynamic capabilities and how nice it plays with COM.
+To use this, add the following references to your project:

 <ul>
   <li>Microsoft.Office.Interop.Word, v12 </li>